irakones/forecasting/README.md

 1. Suppose our forecaster gives us very fine-grained forecast information - e.g., instead of seeing P(A) = 0.5, maybe we see P(A) = 0.5023.
 Then there
-may be very few days (historically) to compute our relative frequency, which could result in a ppor predictor.
+may be very few days (historically) to compute our relative frequency, which could result in a poor prediction.
 In this case, how should we choose which days to consider when computing our relative frequency?

-2. Let `M_k` be the event where there are at least k millimeters of rain.
+2. Let M_k be the event where there are at least k millimeters of rain.
-   Then on some days of the year,
+   Then on days where very little rain is anticipated, perhaps the forecaster
+    would only give us the information P(A_10), and P(A_15), whereas on days where a lot of rain is expected, we could get P(A_50) and P(A_75).
+    In this case, it is again unclear how we should choose which days to consider when computing our relative frequency: We could just  select days for which we have forecasts for the exact same events, but this again seems unnecessarily limiting and could result in situation where we have very few days from which we draw our relative frequencies.